Cover photo for Ronald Merle Peterson's Obituary

 Calgary, Alberta

-Ronald Merle Peterson was born on August 1st, 1931 in Sterling, Alberta.
-Ronald was the second child born, as well as his twin brother, Rulon.
-He had three brothers and one sister.
-Ronald was born into a family with loving parents, Elgin Peterson and Doreen Layne Peterson.
-Ronald was raised in Sterling as a youngster.
-However, the family later moved to Lethbridge, and he attended Lethbridge Collegiate Institute (L.C.I.) with his identical twin brother Rulon.
-He and Rulon were very involved in athletics and other school activities.
-It was at LCI that Ronald met the love of his life, Nurae Karren Peterson and they would develop a loving relationship that would extend over 65 years.
+Ronald Merle Peterson was born on August 1, 1931, in Lethbridge, Alberta.
+He and his twin brother Rulon were born as the third and fourth children of Elgin and Doreen Layne Peterson.
+He spent his childhood in Stirling, Alberta.
+The family later moved to Lethbridge.
+Ronald attended Lethbridge Collegiate Institute (L.C.I.) with his identical twin brother Rulon.
+Ronald and Rulon were very involved in athletics.
+It was at LCI that Ronald met the love of his life, Nurae Karren.
+They were married on July 6, 1955, in the Cardston, Alberta LDS Temple.
+They had a loving relationship that would extend over 65 years.

-After high school, Ronald decided to pursue a career in engineering, so in 1949 he attended the University of Alberta, where was an honour student.
-However, after three years of studying engineering, he decided to go on a mission.
-In June of 1952 he was called to serve for 2 ½ years for the Church of Jesus Christ of Latter-Day Saints in Finland.
-Ronald learned Finnish fluently and he experienced many exciting adventures, including translating for the United States Olympic team at the Helsinki Olympic games in 1952.
-He even met and translated for the 1952 Olympic Gold Medal Decathlon Champion Bob Mathias.
+After high school, Ronald decided to pursue a career in engineering.
+In 1949, he began attending the University of Alberta where he was an honour student.
+After three years of engineering studies, he made the decision to go on a mission.
+In June of 1952, he was called to serve in Finland as a missionary for the Church of Jesus Christ of Latter-day Saints.
+He was released in 1955 after serving two years and six months.
+While serving, he had the opportunity to be a translator for the United States Olympic team, which included translating for the Decathlon Gold Medal Champion Bob Mathias.

 Graveside Service will take place at Edenbrook Memorial Gardens (24223 Township Rd 242, Calgary).